Projects per year

 - 2021- Lea Delfmann (PhD funded by Marie Skłodowska-Curie Innovative Training Network as part of the HealthCascade project; based at Ghent University in Belgium).
 Lea will develop, implement, and evaluate a school-based intervention to promote healthy behaviour in adolescents using a co-creation approach.
 [Lead Supervisor: Dr Maïté Verloigne]

-- 2020- Rebecca Johnson and Rachel Taylor (PhDs co-funded by the Mental Health Foundation).
-The studies relate to children and young people's mental health, including mental illness stigma experiences of adolescents, how these can be assessed, and how they relate to peer-victimisation.
-[Lead Supervisor for Rachel: Dr Nicola Cogan, based at University of Strathclyde]
+- 2020- Rachel Taylor (PhD co-funded by the SGSSS and the Mental Health Foundation) examining children and young people's mental health, mental illness stigma experiences, and how these relate to peer-victimisation.
+[Lead Supervisor for Rachel: Prof Paul Flowers, based at University of Strathclyde]

 Expertise related to UN Sustainable Development Goals